-By 2007, that Bugeye was the only thing David still had from High School, and by then enough people had asked where they too could get something that they would want to keep for at least 30 years, so David founded bugeyeguy.com as a means to match Bugeyes with new owners.
-Since then, Bugeyeguy has sold a remarkable 185 Bugeye Sprites.
-Each car has taught him and his team how to prepare the best product possible.
-Bugeyeguy cars are now located all over the world.
+By 2007, that Bugeye was the only thing David still had from High School, and by then enough people had asked where they too could get a car that one might want to keep for more than 30 years, so David founded bugeyeguy.com as a means to match Bugeyes with new owners.
+At that time, he was running his own executive coaching practice, counseling people to pursue what they love most and to use the web to focus on a niche about which they were most passionate.

-In 2015, Bugeyeguy built what is perhaps the world’s only gold metal concours Bugeye Sprite, which was certified at the Gettysburgh Austin Healey Club Enclave, after two hours of judging by four judges.
-In 2016, Bugeyeguy built the first fuel injected and supercharged Bugeye for a client in Michigan.
-Currently, David and Co are building a Sprite for Caitlyn Jenner.
-And “Gumby,” that primer gray Bugeye that started it all, is getting its second restoration, this time to showcase the array of custom parts that the Bugeyeguys use to make these wonderful little cars extraordinary.
+But Bugeyes have routinely been modified since they were first offered, by racers and sports car lovers alike, which sets a great precedent for cars that push the envelope.
+In 2016, Bugeyeguy built the first fuel-injected and supercharged Bugeye for a client in Michigan.
+They also restored their first celebrity Bugeye for Caitlyn Jenner.
+And “Gumby,” that primer gray Bugeye that started it all, is now fully restored, this time to showcase the array of custom parts that the Bugeyeguys use to make these wonderful little cars extraordinary.

-The Bugeyeguy world headquarters is located in Branford, CT in a 1951 Quonset hut, currently under restoration.
+The Bugeyeguy world headquarters is located in Branford, Connecticut, in a restored 1951 Quonset hut.
 In this location, Bugeyeguy restores and assembles cars shipped in from around the country.
 Here they also fulfill catalog orders and develop new Sprite products for the customers around the world.